AlekseiMaide/NeuralNetworkDesign/src/basics/readme.md

 Initialize a layer of 5 neurons and 2 inputs and sigmoid function as activation.\
 Layer weights and biases get assigned randomly.\
-Pass one 1 dimensional matricies (vectors) of 2 inputs to layer for processing.\
+Pass a 1x2 matrix as input to layer for processing.\
-Since there are 5 neurons, there is also 5 outputs.
+The output is 5x1 matrix where each row represents an output of a single neruon.

     std::function<double(double)> sigmoid = [](auto x) { return 1 / (1 + exp(-x)); };